-Our success as a 49-member multi-sector, multi-racial network where unlikely collaborators take collective action has stemmed from our creation of shared values and an intentional structure that centers BIPOC leadership.
+Our success as a multi-sector, multi-racial network where unlikely collaborators take collective action has stemmed from our creation of shared values and an intentional structure that centers BIPOC leadership (learn about our process here and values here).
 With this grounding, we effectively advance policies that push the boundaries of singular member organizations’ missions and seek to transform inequitable systems.

-We are seeking a Communications Fellow to help us expand this area of work by establishing an allies communications list, reestablishing regular CFFN blogs, and developing messaging and outreach consistent with our values.
-This position is intended to be a learning opportunity, with a focus on several specific projects, and exposure to all aspects of CFFN’s operations and the chance to pursue certain areas of particular interest to the fellow.
+We are seeking a Policy Fellow to support our 2023 state advocacy work by drafting advocacy materials, tracking priority legislation, attending legislative hearings and meetings (virtually) with policymakers, as appropriate, and supporting policy-related communications with the Network and allies.
+This position is intended to be a learning opportunity, with a focus on participating in the California state policy process, and exposure to all aspects of CFFN’s operations, and the chance to pursue certain areas of particular interest to the fellow.
 Assuming that we have a positive experience, CFFN directors will write a letter of recommendation to help the fellow pursue other opportunities.

-The fellow will receive direct supervision and mentorship from CFFN’s Directors, who will meet weekly with the fellow to discuss projects, and provide guidance and learning opportunities.
+The fellow will receive direct supervision and mentorship from CFFN’s Policy Director, who will meet weekly with the fellow to discuss projects, and provide guidance and learning opportunities.
+Support will also be provided by CFFN’s Field Director as needed.
 The fellow will attend CFFN network meetings, trainings, working group meetings, and participate in policy advocacy opportunities, as relevant, to learn all aspects of Network action and impact.
-This is a 10 hour per week position, with an initial 3 month commitment and the possibility of extension.
+This is a 10-15 hour per week position, with an initial 3 month commitment and the possibility of extension.

 Opportunities and Responsibilities

-CFFN is seeking a Communications Fellow to support the organization’s reach and effectiveness.
+CFFN is seeking a Policy Fellow to support the organization’s 2023 advocacy efforts.

-- Educational opportunities (learn about the state policy process, narrative change strategies, and more as identified by the fellow)
+Educational opportunities (learn about the state policy process, policy development, narrative change strategies, and more as identified by the fellow)

 Compensation, Timing, and Location